-The route covers 19km, 450m of elevation gain, mud, rocks, forest trails, and a long downhill section, making it the perfect course for testing running shoes.
-Choosing a route that takes me nearly 2 hours is also just enough time to get to know the shoe, it’s pros/cons and of course whether or not it’s comfortable enough to wear straight out the box for a long run.
+Choosing a route that takes me just over an hour is also enough time for me to get to know the shoe, uncover the obvious pros/cons and of course whether or not it’s comfortable enough to wear straight out the box for the average trail run.

 On Cloudventure Fit & Design

 The On Cloudventure shoes are certainly comfortable to wear.
-I did, however, notice, that they are slightly narrower at the inside edge of the arch when compared with other On running shoes.
-It’s my opinion that the tightness in this area is coming from the durable dark colored plastic strip that connects the upper to the outsole.
-See image below.
+I did notice, however, that they are slightly narrower around the mid-section and toe box area, when compared with other On running shoes.

-I really like two-tone design on the new On Cloudventure, it’s sleek but also shows some flare that will probably get people asking what shoes they are, if they’re unfamiliar with the On running brand.
+I really like the two-tone design on the new On Cloudventure, it’s sleek but also shows some flair that will probably get people asking what shoes they are if they’re unfamiliar with the On running brand.

-There’s also a plastic coated toe box that’s strong enough to protect your toes from any accidental rock kicks, which is very important to have while out on the trails.
-The toe box extends all around the shoe into the support strip that I mentioned earlier.
+There’s also a plastic coated toe box that’s strong enough to protect your toes from most accidental rock kicks from frontal attacks, which is very important to have while out on the trails.

 Looking toward the reinforced lace hole section that the laces thread through, it’s clear that the upper has been built to last.

-There’s an inner sock that attaches the tongue to the forefoot area, similar to the On Cloudsurfer, On Cloudflow, On Cloud X, On Cloudace and On Cloud Edge Moonlight running shoes.
-This keeps the tongue in place and prevents debris coming between your foot and the shoe walls.
+This keeps the tongue in place and prevents most debris coming between your foot and the shoe walls.
 It also reduces the risk of chafe as there are fewer seams inside.

 Tongue & Laces

-This is probably the single most exciting update for the Cloudventure.
-The outsole now combines multiple grip patterns so you can stay in control as conditions around you change and the improved traction pattern of Zig-zag channels combine with flatter details to prevent slipping on smoother surfaces.
+The outsole also combines multiple grip patterns so you can stay in control as conditions around you change and the improved traction pattern of triangular channels combine with flatter details to prevent slipping on smoother surfaces.

 If you haven’t tried “Running On Clouds” before, I recommend you give it a try!
 CloudTec is one of On’s innovations that truly helps me run faster.